trrapp12/diana-tribute/README.md

 This is a passion project for me.
 When I took on the assignment to create a tribute page I knew immediately who I needed to give tribute to.
 My wife of only two years so far is the best, kindest, sweetest person I know.
 She is perpetually kind and eternally forgiving.
 She is smart and capable and accomplished.
 She is the person I want to become some day.

 As you can see the project as evolved.
-The original project only met the requirements of the assignment.
-You can see those [here](#version1) Or, if you look below you can see a description of what the new version 2.0 contains, along with a GIF of what it currently looks like.
-Then step down to the next level to checkout what the version 1.0 started out as!
+The original project only met the requirements of the Free Code Camp Tribute assignment.
+Immediately below, you can see what the new improvements included.
+Or, if you like, you can see the original requirements [here](#version1) Then step down to the next level to checkout what the version 1.0 started out as!
 <br>
 <br>